strangerstudios/paid-memberships-pro/readme.txt

 * BUG: Fixed bug when updating billing with Stripe.
 * BUG: Fixed bug where the archive/search filter was not running for logged out users.
 * ENHANCEMENT: Updated Finnish translations.
 (Thanks, JP Jakonen)
+* ENHANCEMENT: Add filter for modifying the order description in Stripe.
+(Thanks, Rafe Colton)

 = 1.8.13.5 =
 * BUG: Fixed notifications.php to make sure it really only checks once per day.
 Also updated the URL checked to notifications.paidmembershipspro.com, which runs on its own server.